 BLUES & GREENS

-- Indanthrone, PB60 by Daniel Smith - deep blue with red bias, does not granulate
+- Indanthrene Blue, PB60 - deep blue, does not granulate

 - French Ultramarine, PB29- gorgeous granulation and excellent mixer

-- Cobalt Blue, PB28 - soft granulation, a primary blue
+- Cobalt Blue, PB28 - soft granulation, a primary blue, excellent mixer

 - Winsor Blue (green shade), PB15 - stainer, does not granulate